 Limited-Edition Packaging Uses Mosaic Technology to Generate 10,000 Unique Designs

 What really brings the drink mix’s packaging to Tour-level is the collaboration between ePac and HP’s Mosaic print technology.
-With Mosaic, each pouch in the entire print run features an exclusive color-shifting design, similar to the EF Pro Cycling jerseys, giving each individual pouch its own unique look.
+With Mosaic, each pouch in the entire print run features an exclusive colour-shifting design, similar to the EF Pro Cycling jerseys, giving each individual pouch its own unique look.
 No two pouches are the same.

 Mosaic print technology is an algorithm that automatically generates a high number of unique graphic patterns from a single design, called a seed file.
-It works by rotating, zooming, and transposing the colors of that file to create unique individual designs.
+It works by rotating, zooming, and transposing the colours of that file to create unique individual designs.
 With the EF Pro Cycling jersey-inspired pouches, ePac was able to create 10,000 unique designs from just one seed file.

 This is the first time Skratch Labs has created packaging to match a sports team and the first time ePac has showcased the cutting-edge Mosaic technology.
 The response has been overwhelmingly positive, with customers and fans expressing their delight in the unique, limited-edition packaging.
 Skratch Labs and ePac both sell their products internationally, making this an ideal partnership to celebrate the Tour this summer.